 Awkward Walk-in Meter: 1/5

-Adam: This movie was very clean and fun and the only thing that could be frighting at all is the peril that comes from Spider-man’s fights with the bad guys.
+Spider-man: Homecoming was very clean and fun and the only thing that could be frighting at all is the peril that comes from Spider-man’s fights with the bad guys.

-Luke: Bullies have a nick name for Peter which is Penis Parker.
+Bullies have a nick name for Peter which is Penis Parker.

-Luke: I think this may be equal to or even greater than Spiderman 2 in quality.
+I think this may be equal to or even greater than Spiderman 2 in quality.
 It was obvious that Sony let Marvel do what they wanted and not ruin it.
 The humor was on point but still had a solid character arc about Peter learning what it means to be a hero.
 I was worried about Superhero fatigue until I saw Wonder Woman and Spiderman: Homecoming.
 So far 2017 has been a solid year for the comic book super hero films.